mockery/mockery/README.markdown

 convention to use for readability.
 All subsequent arguments remain unchanged from previous examples.

+    $mock = \Mockery::mock('MyNamespace\MyClass[foo,bar]');

+The syntax above tells Mockery to partially mock the MyNamespace\MyClass class, by mocking the foo() and bar() methods only.
+Any other method will be not be overridden by Mockery.
+This form of "partial mock" can be helpful in some circumstances but since it's not a full mock, it has limited utility in everyday mocking.

     $mock = \Mockery::mock(new Foo);

 Passing any real object into Mockery will create a partial mock.
 Partials assume